xmos/lib_i2s/doc/rst/lib_i2s.rst

 A demonstration application that implements an audio loopback using TDM is included in the examples.
 In this demo, the `xcore` operates as the TDM `controller` (or `master`).

-This example applications run on the `XMOS XU316 Multichannel Audio board` (`XK-AUDIO-316-MC`).
+This example application runs on the `XMOS XU316 Multichannel Audio board` (`XK-AUDIO-316-MC`).

-Other than the protocol, much of the detail is similar to the I2S loopback demos, so will not be covered here.
+Other than the protocol, much of the detail is similar to the I²S loopback demos, so will not be covered here.

 Running the example